AY2425S1-CS2103T-F09-3/tp/docs/DeveloperGuide.md

 1. Test case: `clear`<br>
     Expected: All Guests and Vendors deleted from their respective lists.
 Both lists have no contacts displayed.
 Success message is displayed in the status message.

-### Exiting Bridalbuddy
+### Exiting BridalBuddy

 1. Test case: `exit`<br>
-    Expected: Bridalbuddy closes.
+    Expected: BridalBuddy closes.

 ### Saving Data

 1. Dealing with missing data file<br>
     i.
 Delete the file named `bridalbuddy.json` located in the data folder.<br>
     ii.
-Relaunch Bridalbuddy<br>
+Relaunch BridalBuddy<br>
     iii.
 Run the command `clear`<br>
         Expected: A new empty `bridalbuddy.json` file is created in the `data` folder.
 Sample Guests and Vendors are deleted.

 2. Dealing with corrupted data file<br>
     i.
 Open the `bridalbuddy.json` file located in the `data` folder with a text editor.<br>
     ii.
 Corrupt the file by deleting a few characters.
 Save the file.<br>
     iii.
-Relaunch Bridalbuddy.<br>
+Relaunch BridalBuddy.<br>
-        Expected: No Guests and Vendors will be displayed in the Bridalbuddy.
+        Expected: No Guests and Vendors will be displayed in the BridalBuddy.

 --------------------------------------------------------------------------------------------------------------------